 Software like Microsoft Power BI, analyze aggregate data, informing management on how to cut costs, improve efficiency, allocate resources and increase profitable divisions of the business.

 Group communication software: Get connected with colleagues anytime and anywhere with modern communication tools like Skype.
 They break down location barriers, allowing you to conduct meetings, conferences, interviews and presentations online.
 Push-to-talk (PTT) phones: More of a technology than just software, PTT phones are built to last through tough conditions.
 Kyocera’s PTT phone uses Android software along with military-grade construction—perfect to withstand the challenging and sometimes dangerous conditions of a construction site.

 Commended for its user-friendliness and mobility, mobile apps are a great way for businesses to interact with consumers and increase productivity in the workplace.
 As an extension of any website or social media account, mobile apps give consumers a quick and convenient way to engage with your brand.
 Whether they are on the bus, in the car or simply away from a computer, mobile apps allow them to access company information anytime and anywhere through their phones.

-Mobile apps are also being commonly used to improve the efficiency of workplace processes, no matter the industry.
+Mobile apps are also being commonly used to improve the efficiency of workplace processes, no matter the industry. the industry.
+For example, Busybusy's app tracks time, labor and equipment to a project, allowing companys to have a clear picture of what is going on at their jobsites at all times.
 Not only does this improve workplace efficiency, but also it cuts time and money.
 Try designing a user-friendly mobile app for your brand and researching industry-focused apps that you can use in the workplace.
 You may be surprised at the options that are available to you.